 F2BB Sheepadoodle

-The F2BB Sheepadoodle (81.25% Poodle, 18.75% Old English Sheepdog) is a cross between the F2B Sheepadoodle (62.5% Poodle, 37.5% Old English Sheepdog) and a original purebred 100% Poodle.
-This is second backcross as part of the 2nd filial generation, so it gets a second letter “B” in its name and is named a F2BB Sheepadoodle.
+The F2BB Sheepadoodle (81.25% Poodle, 18.75% Old English Sheepdog) is a cross between the F2B Sheepadoodle (62.5% Poodle, 37.5% Old English Sheepdog) and an original purebred Poodle.
+This is the second backcross as part of the 2nd filial generation, so it gets a second letter “B” in its name and is named an F2BB Sheepadoodle.

 The F2BB Sheepadoodle is almost always going to be called a multi-generation Sheepadoodle since they are the 4th generation of offspring.
 Many breeders won’t say F2BB, but will use the term multi-generation Sheepadoodle.